-- The image is created in Domain 1, and then replicated to the target Domain 2. - The image is imported in Domain 2, and then replicated to a target Domain 3.
+- The image is created in Domain 1, and then replicated to the target Domain 2. - The image is imported in Domain 2, and then replicated to a target Domain 3. - The image is then imported into Domain 3.

-In the cascading model, the originating master server for Domain 2 and Domain 3 is the master server in Domain 1.
+In the cascading model, the originating primary server for Domain 2 and Domain 3 is the primary server in Domain 1.